yupimaki/netflix-and-socks/README.md

 #### `noip`

- - Run this command to set up the docker image
+ - Run this command to set up the docker image. `docker` commands need to be run as `root`, i.e. with `sudo`

 ```
 docker run \